College Policy Number/Title:

 Accrual of Leave and Automatic Leave Sequence

-- Accrual of leave means the accumulation of available leave time which is added each pay period to an employee's leave balance.
-Leave which is used is subtracted from the leave balance.
+1. Accrual of leave means the accumulation of available leave time that is added each pay period to an employee's leave balance.
+Leave that is used is subtracted from the leave balance.
 Leave balances are available online.